TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 ### Reasoning

 * *Why not 3S or 4S battery pack?*
-  A 3-4S battery pack would natively produce the required 12V.
-Since Haensch Comet LED emergency lights accept 12-24V input, the light could have been directly driven off such a battery.
+  A 4S battery pack would natively produce the required 12V.
+Since Haensch Comet LED emergency lights accept 12-24V input, the light could have been directly driven off such a battery despite its varying output voltage (12.0-16.8V).

   However, charger boards for 4S batteries are much harder to get than simple 1S chargers.
-In addition, I was looking for a use case for an *IP5306*-driven charger/discharger, and this chip comes with additional useful features such as support for a neat push button that can control the load.
+Also, I was looking for a use case for an *IP5306*-driven charger/discharger, and this chip comes with additional useful features such as support for a neat push button that can control the load.

 * *Why not a classic boost converter?*
   There are tons of affordable boost converter breakout boards available, and I own plenty of them.
-However, my experience with these is dissapointing.
-Either they are very large and bulky, or they do not come close to the output power that is required.
+However, my experiences with these are dissapointing.
+Either they are very large and bulky (and would never fit into the lamp housing), or they do not come close to the output power that is required.

-  In addition, classic boost converters are fairly inefficient.
-That's not good for a battery-operated device, and it is in general problematic because of the massive heat that is generated.
+  Worse yet, classic boost converters are fairly inefficient.
+That's generally not good for a battery-operated device, and it is particularly problematic because of the massive heat that is generated.

-  That's why I was extremely surprised to see that 3S charger boards with modern power management ICs work phantastically as a boost converter.
+  That's why I was pleasantly surprised to see that 3S charger boards with modern power management ICs work phantastically as a boost converter.
 They seem to work highly efficient and can yield 10-15W output without getting hot at all.

 * *Why not using a modern boost converter?*
   I looked into *TPS61088* which is a highly efficient boost converter that yields up to 12V/3A.
 While this IC supports input voltages from as low as 2.7V, it was not able to provide the required power at 12V from LiIon voltage.
 That's expected because the higher the voltage difference between input and output, the higher are the currents at input.

-  That's why it is actually a fortunate design to first use the MH-CD42 to produce strong and stable 5V, then take this voltage into a second boost converter.

-  I could have switched out the *LX LISC* 3S charger with a TPS61088 but when I realized all this, I already dedicated myself to LX LISC.
+  It is actually an ideal design to first use the MH-CD42 to produce strong and stable 5V, then take this voltage into a second boost converter.
+I could have switched out the *LX LISC* 3S charger with a TPS61088 (which works well with 5V input instead of 3.7V directly from a battery), but when I realized all this, I already dedicated myself to LX LISC.

 ## Preparation